Multiple LLCs? When Complexity Becomes Liability

 -

 Mixed transactions — personal expenses flowing through business accounts, or business income arriving in personal accounts.
 Even small amounts create a pattern that, once established, becomes the default interpretation of how the business operates.
+This is especially visible when banking structures don't match entity structures.

 -